roguib/Android_JEDI_Project-Spring2018/README.md

 ## License and some considerations:
 Feel free to read, use or modify all or part of my work without giving me any credit at all.
 This activity was the final project for an extracurricular course I took during my summer holidays at my university.
-If you are interested in learning Android or want to learn more visit, the following [link](http://android.jediupc.com/ "Jedi UPC")
+If you are interested in learning Android or want to learn more visit, the following [link](http://android.jediupc.com/ "Jedi UPC").